endoflife-date/endoflife.date/products/cockroachdb.md

 > [CockroachDB](http://cockroachdb.com/) is a distributed SQL database built on a transactional and
 > strongly-consistent key-value store, developed by Cockroach Labs.

-Each major release of CockroachDB goes through the following support cycle:
+CockroachDB follows a three-component [calendar versioning scheme](https://www.cockroachlabs.com/docs/releases/#release-naming).
+Each CockroachDB release is supported for a minimum of 18 months, which is divided into two periods:

+- Maintenance Support: for at least 12 months, the release is actively supported with bug and security fixes.
-- **Maintenance**: For at least 365 days from the major release date, Cockroach Labs will produce regular patch releases that include critical security fixes and resolutions to problems identified by users.
+- Assistance Support: for at least 6 months after that, the release is supported with critical security fixes only.
-- **Assistance**: Following the maintenance support period, Cockroach Labs will provide assistance support for at least an additional 180 days.
-During this period, patch releases will only include critical security fixes.